Jorropo/a-C-ipfs-downloader/README.md

 # Fast-IPFS

-Fast IPFS is C data oriented implementation of IPFS that aims multi Gigabytes per second speeds.
+Fast IPFS is C data oriented implementation of IPFS that aims multi Gigabytes per second speeds focusing on speed rather than correctness or security.

 It's mostly also me wanting to write some more C code.